mojtaba-eshghie/HighGuard/README.md

 ### CLawK: Runtime Monitoring of Smart Contracts Using to Dynamic Condition Response Specifications

+The is still a work in progress.
+If you are interested in this project, contact me by email: eshghie@kth.se

 ### Installation
 Run the `npm install` in the main repository directory and the following directories: